How to buy Electronic Arts (EA) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Electronic Arts Inc is an electronic gaming & multimedia business with stocks listed in the US.
 Electronic Arts shares (EA) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$145.21 – an increase of 1.6% over the previous week.
+Its last market close was US$130.44 – a decrease of 0.28% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Electronic Arts